INTRODUCTION

 was used to solve example problems by applying tables of separations, as Fibonacci listed lists parts of 6, 8, 12, 20, 24, 60 and 100.
 This class of tables have been reported in the Coptic era, by David Fowler and others.
 In a broad sense, the RMP 2/nth table itself is such a table.

-(Again, Sigler stress Dunton and Grimm per the statement (k + 1)/klm = 1/lm + 1/km), an analysis that insufficiently captures Fibonacci's definitions, and examples.)
+(Again, Sigler stresses Dunton and Grimm per the statement (k + 1)/klm = 1/lm + 1/km), an analysis that insufficiently captures Fibonacci's definitions, and examples.)

 3. Third method (distinction)